Write an opinion piece and submit it to your local newspaper

 Usually in smaller papers the editor is best because they're doing four or five jobs at once.
 A larger daily will have a dedicated editor for the page.
 You can find their emails online, or just call and let them know you’d like to submit a letter.

-Wisconsin Conservation Voters can help.
-Contact our Communications Director Ryan Billingham at email@example.com for additional help and guidance.
-He’d also be happy to help with editing and submitting your letter.
+Contact our Communications Director Ryan Billingham at firstname.lastname@example.org or our Communications Manager Erin Bloodgood at email@example.com for additional help and guidance.
+They would also be happy to help with editing and submitting your letter.